-LAND USE USE CLASS Stockton Town Centre All Other Areas of the Borough SPORTS AND LEISU RE (Cont' d) Indoor/Outdoor Stadia including Football Stadia D2 Same as 'All Other Areas of the Borough' Sufficient operational parking and area for manoeuvring within the site.
+Land Use Use Class Stockton Town Centre All Other Areas of the Borough Indoor/Outdoor Stadia including Football Stadia D2 Same as 'All Other Areas of the Borough' Sufficient operational parking and area for manoeuvring within the site.
 1 non-operational parking space per 15 seats.
 1 coach space per 500 spectators.
 These requirements may be reduced if supported by an overall strategy designed to promote the use of more sustainable means of travel to the site such as public transport, walking and cycling.
 Provision for the parking of 1 cycle per 75m2.
 Disabled parking provision 5 to 10% of total number of spaces.
-Sport Centres/Family Entertainments Centres D2 Sufficient operational parking and area for manoeuvring within the site.
+Sport Centres/Family Entertainment Centres D2 Sufficient operational parking and area for manoeuvring within the site.
 1 non-operational parking space per 22m2 gross floor area.
 Provision for the parking of 1 cycle per 100m2 gross floor area.
 Disabled parking provision 5 to 10% of total number of spaces.
 Sufficient operational parking and area for manoeuvring within the site.
 1 non- operational parking space per 22m2 gross floor area.
 1 coach space (minimum) for Sport Centres.
 Provision for the parking of 1 cycle per 100m2 gross floor area.
 Disabled parking provision 5 to 10% of total number of spaces.